medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 #### Destroying

-When you want to fully remove all contents of a project by deleting them, specifying the project and the `destroy` command.
+When you want to **permanently delete all files and all data** for a project, specify the project and the `destroy` command.
 Using our existing example `4_oh_the_first` project, you would call:

 ```shell
 ./cht-docker-compose.sh 4_oh_the_first.env destroy
 ```

+Be sure you want to do this, there is no "are you sure?" prompt and it will delete all your date.

+Also note that this command will use the `sudo` command when deleting the CouchDB data, so it may prompt for your password.

 ### File locations